Efficient case management

 Reduced reliance on QA

-Automated filtering of cases by priority makes it harder to miss tasks to complete.
+Automate filtering of cases by priority makes it harder to miss tasks to complete.

 Simplified billing and more

-Will streamline billing and invoicing, and simplify future API's with telehealth tools.
+Streamline billing and invoicing, and simplify future API's with telehealth tools.

 lessons learned